The following recipe was created in collaboration with Lauren Schulte. To see more of her bites and meals, visit her Instagram @TheBiteSizePantry.

 For the Ginger Beer Cheese

-- 1 cup of Bundaberg Ginger Beer (Use what you have leftover from marinating the bratwursts.)
+- 1 cup ginger beer (Use what you have leftover from marinating the bratwursts.)

 - 3 Tbsp. butter